"Why Did the Police Arrest me?"

 There have been Obstruction of Justice cases in New Jersey where the defendant was ordered to leave the scene of an arrest and refused to do so.
 In State v Hernandez (338 NJ Super 317) the Appellate Division decided that a defendant who admitted to cursing at police and refusing to leave the area during the arrest of his defendant’s brother, constituted a physical interference and provided sufficient factual basis to support the defendant’s guilty plea.

 In another Appellate Division case from 2009 State v Rone (410 NJ Super 589) a Newark city councilmember was found guilty of obstructing justice when she refused to comply with the police officers order.
 Specifically, the police officer directed the defendant to move away from her nephew’s car.
 The police officer was conducting a traffic stop of the council member’s nephew.

 Obstruction of Justice New Jersey must be distinguished from Resisting Arrest or Eluding a police officer under section 2C: 29-2.
-We will visit the resisting arrest and eluding officer statute in another article.
+We will visit this in another article.

 For now, please understand that obstruction of justice is a very wide category.
 Under New Jersey case law, many different variables are taken into consideration in determining what constitutes Obstruction of Justice.

 Do you have a better understanding of why clients are so confused when come to my office?